-Nepal climbing peaks are shiny like a silver splendid castle.
-The Himalayan peak range of Nepal has eight of the world’s tallest fourteen peaks over 8000m, including highest mountain Mt.
+Nepal climbing peaks are shiny like a splendid silver castle.
+The Himalayan peak range of Nepal has eight of the world’s tallest fourteen peaks over 8000m, including the highest mountain Mt.
 Everest (8,848m).
-Climbing peaks in Nepal take you through wild and virgin alpine regions, out of reach of regular trekkers and which will be a true bliss for you.
-It is a huge opportunity to discover roughly Nepal’s Himalaya’s diverse combination, experience dramatic mountain sequence with finest vistas.
+Climbing peaks in Nepal take you through wild and virgin alpine regions, out of reach of regular trekkers, and which will be pure bliss for you.
+It is a huge opportunity to discover roughly Nepal’s Himalayas ‘ diverse combination, experience dramatic mountain sequence with most beautiful vistas.

 Peak climbing in Nepal requires several considerations before one can embark on actual climbing activity.
-To climb these peaks you have to take special permit and experienced climbing guide through the registered trekking agencies.
-There are various rules and restrictions imposed by the government regulating peak climbing activities due to economic, safety, environmental and cultural concerns.
-Some Trekking Peaks in Nepal are easy ‘walk-ups’, but others are technical and can sometimes be dangerous.
-In general, a team of guides, porters, kitchen crews and both kitchen and camping gear are necessary to undertake climbing to Nepal’s peaks.
+To climb these peaks, you have to take a special permit and experienced climbing guide through the registered trekking agencies.
+There are various rules and restrictions imposed by the government regulating peak climbing activities due to economic, safety, environmental, and cultural concerns.
+Some Trekking Peaks in Nepal are natural ‘walk-ups,’ but others are technical and can sometimes be dangerous.
+In general, a team of guides, porters, kitchen crews, and both kitchen and camping gear are necessary to undertake climbing to Nepal’s peaks.

-Peak climbers can be enjoyed with a combination of peak climbing mainly in Everest, Annapurna, and Langtang regions.
-The most popular climbing peaks in Nepal are Island Peak, mera peak, Lobuche Peak, , Naya Kanga Peak, Yala Peak, etc. and we have many more others adventures technical and non-technical mountain peaks in Nepal.
-If you are seeking the thrill of adventure and wish to widen your experience towards the Nepal peak climbing beyond simply Nepal trekking, this can be the wonderful adventure and experience forever.
+Peak climbers can enjoy a combination of peak climbing, mainly in Everest, Annapurna, and Langtang regions.
+The most popular climbing peaks in Nepal are Island Peak, Mera Peak, Lobuche Peak, Naya Kanga Peak, Yala Peak, etc. and we have many more other adventures technical and non-technical mountain peaks in Nepal.
+If you are seeking the thrill of adventure and wish to widen your experience towards the Nepal peak climbing beyond only Nepal trekking, this can be the incredible adventure and experience forever.